phpmd/phpmd/src/site/rst/rules/index.rst

 - `NumberOfChildren`__: A class with an excessive number of children is an indicator for an unbalanced class hierarchy.
 You should consider to refactor this class hierarchy.
 - `DepthOfInheritance`__: A class with many parents is an indicator for an unbalanced and wrong class hierarchy.
 You should consider to refactor this class hierarchy.
 - `CouplingBetweenObjects`__: A class with too many dependencies has negative impacts on several quality aspects of a class.
 This includes quality criteria like stability, maintainability and understandability
+- `DevelopmentCodeFragment`__: Functions like var_dump(), print_r() etc. are normally only used during development and therefore such calls in production code are a good indicator that they were just forgotten.

 __ design.html#exitexpression
 __ design.html#evalexpression